a4happy20/jellyfin-media-card-sensors/README.md

 ### 4. Adjust libraries

 The example ships three "recently added" libraries.
-To add or remove one, edit three places, all labeled with comments in the YAML:
+To add or remove one, edit three places:
+1. the secrets.yaml (see example file),
-1. the REST sensor block,
+2. the REST sensor block,
-2. the template sensor's `trigger` → `entity_id` list, and
+3. the template sensor's `trigger` → `entity_id` list, and
-3. the template sensor's `sources` list.
+4. the template sensor's `sources` list.

 #### See the secrets.yaml example
 ```yaml